darrendezeeuw/kaipy/docs/source/kaipy/installation.rst

 1. Download Miniconda Installer

    - Visit the `Miniconda Downloads <https://docs.conda.io/en/latest/miniconda.html>`_ page.
-   - Select the Linux installer for Python 2.x or 3.x as per your requirements.
+   - Select the installer for Python 3.x as per your requirements.

 2. Open a Terminal